 - Minimizing risks of relapse.

 Treatment programs start during or after detox, which is the first step.
 Detox is the process of the body removing substances.
 It can come with unpleasant side effects, which professionals can provide medications to reduce or relieve.
-Since the withdrawal side effects of some substances can be dangerous or life-threatening, it is ideal to detox under 24/7 medical supervision.
+Since the withdrawal side effects of some substances can be dangerous or life-threatening, detoxing under 24/7 medical supervision is ideal.

 Program structure recommendations can vary from one person to another.
-For instance, someone who lives in an unsafe environment and has a long history of addiction may be a better candidate for staying in a facility 24/7 for treatment, and someone who has a shorter addiction history and many life responsibilities may be a better candidate for outpatient treatment.
-These are the main treatment program structures.
+For instance, someone who lives in an unsafe environment with a long history of addiction may be a better candidate for staying in a facility 24/7 for treatment, and someone with a shorter addiction history and many life responsibilities may be a better candidate for outpatient treatment.
+These are the primary treatment program structures.

 Partial Hospitalization Program

-A PHP is the middle ground between residential and outpatient treatment.
+A Partial Hospitalization Program (PHP) is a middle ground between residential and outpatient treatment.
 It involves longer and more frequent therapy sessions.
-In many cases, a PHP includes five weekly treatment sessions that last about five hours each.
+A PHP often includes five weekly treatment sessions that last about five hours each.
 However, people still go home.
-This is a good solution for people who need stabilization but cannot commit to inpatient care or do not meet all the criteria for needing it.
+This is a good solution for people who need stabilization but need help to commit to inpatient care or meet all the criteria for needing it.

 Intensive Outpatient Program

-An IOP is a step below a PHP.
-Although treatment session frequency and length vary based on individual needs, an IOP usually involves a few sessions per week that are about a few hours each.
-It is better for people who need more intensive care but do not need a PHP.
+An Intensive Outpatient Program (IOP) is a step below a PHP.
+Although treatment session frequency and length vary based on individual needs, an IOP usually involves a few sessions per week, about a few hours each.
+It is better for people needing more intensive care but does not need a PHP.